quarkusio/quarkus/README.md

 Build time configuration is provided by `shamrock-build.yaml`.
 At the moment the only options present relate to indexing, however this will probably be expanded over time.

-### Indexing
+### Indexing and Application Classes

+Shamrock has the concept of 'application classes'.
+These are classes that should be indexed via jandex, and acted on via deployment processors.

 By default only the classes in the current application are indexed, however it is possible to include additional classes.

 Note that at the moment loading pre-computed indexes is not supported, and likely is out of scope of the PoC.

+Three different mechanisms are provided to do this.
+The most common one will be to define application marker files.
+If any of these files are discovered on the class path then the archive that contains these files will be considered an application class.
+The most common of these marker files will be `META-IND/beans.xml`.

-Two different mechanisms are provided to do this, both of them configured in `shamrock-build.yaml`.
+There are two different configuration based approaches both of them configured in `shamrock-build.yaml`.

 *   `index-dependencies`
     This key must contain a list of maven artifacts, in either group:artifact or group:artifact:classifier format.
 If an